growr-xyz/growr-ssfi-agent-app/README.md

 ## Peseta Web Application

 (c) 2021.
-Developed by the Growr On-chain team for the Bitcoin Bankathon.
+Originally developed by the Growr On-chain team for the Bitcoin Bankathon and further developed by Growr dev team.

 ## Getting Started